 Regulation of Cryptocurrency Funds and their Managers under the U.S. Investment Advisers Act

-For funds investing in cryptocurrencies without using leverage or derivatives, the fund manager would not need to register as an RIA if the cryptocurrencies are not securities.
-Unfortunately, as discussed below, the law is unclear as to whether and under what conditions a cryptocurrency, security token or utility token will be considered to be a security.
-For this reason, many lawyers are advising their fund clients to assume that the underlying cryptocurrency investments will be deemed to be securities, and to register as RIA’s if a suitable exemption is not available.
+For funds investing in cryptocurrencies and tokens without using leverage or derivatives, the fund manager would not need to register as an RIA if the cryptocurrencies and tokens are not securities.
+Unfortunately, as discussed below and on our ICO page, the law is unclear as to whether and under what conditions a token will be considered to be a security.
+For this reason, many lawyers are advising their fund clients to assume that the underlying token investments will be deemed to be securities, and to register as RIA’s if a suitable exemption is not available.

 Regulation of the Offering of Fund Units under the Securities Act of 1933

-As we have seen, the question whether a particular cryptocurrency is a security is crucial for determining whether a private fund manager needs to register as an RIA under the Advisers Act and state investment advisor laws.
-In addition, private investment funds that invest in securities must be structured to avoid the registration requirements of the Investment Company Act of 1940 (the Investment Company Act), discussed below, which governs mutual funds, unit investment trusts and other vehicles that invest in portfolios of securities.
+As we have seen, the question whether a particular token is a security is crucial for determining whether a private fund manager needs to register as an RIA under the Advisers Act and state investment advisor laws.
+In addition, private investment funds that invest in securities must be structured to avoid the registration requirements of the Investment Company Act of 1940 (the Investment Company Act), discussed below, which governs mutual funds, unit investment trusts, exchange traded funds (ETFs) and other vehicles that invest in portfolios of securities.

 The issue also comes up for portfolio companies when they make an ICO or other offering of tokens.
 If the tokens are securities, then they must be registered with the SEC under the Securities Act, unless an exemption from registration is available.
 This is discussed further on our ICO page.